jqiao6835/Qiaowo.github.io/index.md

 <h1 style="font-size:20px;"><p style="color:#2E8B57;">Questionable Quotes by Moi🙂</p></h1>

-These are quotes said by me some point in time in the Quarantined Bagels Discord Server.
-I really don't know what to say about these.....they were either said when my brain was running on 2 braincells or it's just me being wacc...they have no context..I'm just sus lol.
+These are quotes said by Me some point in time in the Quarantined Bagels Discord Server.
+I really don't know what to say about these.....they were either said when my brain was running on 2 braincells or it's just Me being wacc...they have no context..I'm just sus lol.

 <p style="color:#e45882;">

-🌺"I wanna sun burn" - Jasmine 2020
+🌺"I wanna sun burn" - Me 2020
 <br>
 <br>

-🌺"I have teeth now" - Jasmine 2020
+🌺"I have teeth now" - Me 2020
 <br>
 <br>

-🌺"Look at the top of my head" - Jasmine 2020
+🌺"Look at the top of my head" - Me 2020
 <br>
 <br>

-🌺"我凹特你" - Jasmine 2020
+🌺"我凹特你" - Me 2020
 <br>
 <br>

-🌺"Surrealism is just bs of art" - Jasmine 2020
+🌺"Surrealism is just bs of art" - Me 2020
 <br>
 <br>

-🌺"I forgot how that song went......<b>SHOW YOURSELF</b>" - Jasmine 2020
+🌺"I forgot how that song went......<b>SHOW YOURSELF</b>" - Me 2020
 <br>
 <br>

-🌺"ok english pls 再说一次 pls in proper engrish" - Jasmine 2020
+🌺"ok english pls 再说一次 pls in proper engrish" - Me 2020
 <br>
 <br>

-🌺Jasmine: "I'm rly sensitive to tropical fruits idk y, [I got a fever after eating a few]"
+🌺 Me: "I'm rly sensitive to tropical fruits idk y, [I got a fever after eating a few]"
 Flora: "Stella write that down"
-Stella: "yes yes yes"
+Stella: "yes yes yes- Me: "Wait- no-"
-Jasmine: "Wait- no-"
 <br>
 <br>

-🌺"ur acc going to sleep right? ur not sitting there for someone to say something yellow" - Jasmine 2020
+🌺"ur acc going to sleep right? ur not sitting there for someone to say something yellow" - Me 2020
 <br>
 <br>

-🌺"You're not a pinapple, how would you know?" - Jasmine 2020
+🌺"You're not a pinapple, how would you know?" - Me 2020
 <br>
 <br>

-🌺"I NEED A BODY" - Jasmine 2020
+🌺"I NEED A BODY" - Me 2020
 <br>
 <br>

-🌺"if u talk i cant see" - Jasmine 2020
+🌺"if u talk i cant see" - Me 2020
 <br>
 <br>

-🌺"Dude I always get swallowed up by my toilet"" - Jasmine 2020
+🌺"Dude I always get swallowed up by my toilet"" - Me 2020
 <br>
 <br>

-🌺"cooked water" - Jasmine 2020
+🌺"cooked water" - Me 2020
 <br>
 <br>

-🌺Mayya: "It's ok we're all very accepting, u can come out to us"
+🌺 Mayya: "It's ok we're all very accepting, u can come out to us-
-Jasmine: "Accept that i wanna stay home"
+Me: "Accept that i wanna stay home"
 Flora: "No you are not"
 Mayya: "We're not that accepting"
-(Mayya and Flora bribing me to go out and hang with them)
+(Mayya and Flora bribing Me to go out and hang with them)
 <br>
 <br>

-🌺"solution solved" "create problems solve solutions" - Jasmine 2021
+🌺"solution solved" "create problems solve solutions" - Me 2021
 <br>
 <br>

-🌺Mayya: "extroverts are  suns shining on everybody"
+🌺Mayya: "extroverts are  suns shining on everybody-
-Jasmine: "that sounds like extroverts are aggressively pointing flashlights at others"
+Me: "that sounds like extroverts are aggressively pointing flashlights at others"
 <br>
 <br>

 🌺"I can't get the sock in my hair!" *in distress*
 "Why is my hair so straight😢"
 "Want some hair excitement"
-"I wish I had three hands...." - Jasmine 2021
+"I wish I had three hands...." - Me 2021
 (I was trying to curl my hair through a sock-hair curling tutorial I found on Youtube)
 <br>
 <br>

 🌺"Tim Horton's coffee's pretty good if ur on the run.
 .....Wait- I meant *on the go*
-.....Well I mean...if ur on the run then it'll the best coffee for the rest of your life"
+.....Well I mean...if ur on the run then it'll the best coffee for the rest of your life" - Me 2021
-- Jasmine 2021
 <br>
 <br>

-🌺"From the side of my screen Flora looks compressed like a tuna can" - Jasmine 2021
+🌺"From the side of my screen Flora looks compressed like a tuna can" - Me 2021
 <br>
 <br>

-🌺"I didn't have my eardrums on" - Jasmine 2021
+🌺"I didn't have my eardrums on" - Me 2021
 <br>
 <br>

 🌺"If i was a guy, I am a guy"
 "If I was a guy, I wouldn't be a girl"
-"If I was a guy, I would be a computer" - Jasmine 2021
+"If I was a guy, I would be a computer" - Me 2021
 <br>
 <br>

-🌺"constraining order" - Jasmine 2021
+🌺"constraining order" - Me 2021
 <br>
 <br>

-🌺"Both Maya's are impossible to work with: one doesn't function and the other is a terrible animation program" - Jasmine 2021
+🌺"Both Maya's are impossible to work with: one doesn't function and the other is a terrible animation program" - Me 2021
 <br>
 <br>

 🌺"Is tiger a type of tree?"
 "It could be...
-We could interbreed them." - Jasmine 2021 (Yeah honestly...idek what I said here...I think I wasn't thinking straight and I just blurted out random words)
+We could interbreed them." - Me 2021 (Yeah honestly...idek what I said here...I think I wasn't thinking straight and I just blurted out random words)
 <br>
 <br>

-🌺"Mosquitoes suck. i dont wanna drink blood." - Jasmine 2021
+🌺"Mosquitoes suck. i dont wanna drink blood." - Me 2021
 <br>
 <br>

-🌺"Anything that is sweet, is hot" - Jasmine 2021
+🌺"Anything that is sweet, is hot" - Me 2021
 <br>
 <br>

-🌺"Stella is sheep AAHAHAHHAHA "ba"" - Jasmine 2021
+🌺"Stella is sheep AAHAHAHHAHA "ba"" - Me 2021
 <br>
 <br>

-🌺Flora: "What is 鸳鸯 called in English?"
+🌺 Flora: "What is 鸳鸯 called in English?- Me: "Mandarin duck"
-Jasmine: "Mandarin duck"
-Flora: "Can they speak Mandarin?"
+Flora: "Can they speak Mandarin?-
-Jasmine: "I don't know you can ask them"
+Me: "I don't know you can ask them"
-*in a strong northern accent* "哈喽，你会说中文吗" - Jasmine 2021
+*in a strong northern chinese accent* "哈喽，你会说中文吗"
 <br>
 <br>

-🌺"interbreed is not in my vocabulary!" - Jasmine 2021
+🌺"Interbreed is not in my vocabulary!" - Me 2021
 <br>
 <br>

-🌺Flora: "What are you eating"
-Jasmine: "Oatmeal and tea"
+🌺 Flora: "What are you eating- Me: "Oatmeal and tea"
 Flora: "Oh?
-Oatmeal and tea?"
+Oatmeal and tea?-
-Jasmine: "AHAHAHA what no I said oatmeal and tea not oatmeal aunty" (I misheard her say oatmeal aunty)
+Me: "AHAHAHA what no I said oatmeal and tea not oatmeal aunty" (I misheard her say oatmeal aunty)
 Flora: "啊啊所以你是麦片阿姨, Oatmeal aunty yes yes ahahahaha"
-Stella: *changes my server name to "Oatmeal Aunty - 麦片阿姨"*
-Jasmine: I-....ok well ig that's gonna be my server name🙂
+Stella: *changes my server name to "Oatmeal Aunty - 麦片阿姨"- Me: I-....ok well ig that's gonna be my server name🙂
 </p>

 <p>